 • Difficulty buying and fitting into certain clothing

-• Generally poor self-image related to breast size, that impacts your overall mental wellbeing
+• Generally poor self-image related to breast size, which impacts your overall mental well-being

 Not everyone with larger breasts may be a good candidate for breast reduction surgery.
 For example, those who smoke or have certain chronic health conditions like heart issues or diabetes may not be recommended to receive the surgery, as it may be too risky.
 However, a surgeon can usually provide a consultation to determine whether or not this surgery is right for you.
 This is why a consultation with a board-certified plastic surgeon, such as the ones available at Victoria Plastic Surgery Center, is an important step in the process.

 Breast reductions are most commonly performed by a plastic surgeon, also known as a cosmetic surgeon.
 It’s very important that the surgeon is board-certified and has experience with breast reduction.
 The surgeons at Victoria Plastic Surgery are very experienced with this procedure and can provide you with more information about it at your request.

 Your surgeon will meet with you to discuss your personal health history, identify whether you are a good candidate for the surgery, and outline the potential risks based on your health and situation.
 Your surgeon will advise you on how to prepare for the surgery, such as avoiding taking things like anti-inflammatory drugs before the procedure.

 While results may differ depending on your situation, the main benefit of breast reduction surgery is the ease of discomfort, both physical and mental, from having larger breasts.
 An improvement in self-esteem or self-image, for example, is one of the main benefits, as well as the ability to participate more comfortably in everyday activities, which can improve your overall mental well-being.
 The reduction or diminishment of chronic pain related to larger breasts is another important benefit.